Empty Homes is an initiative of the Wise Group

 We’re a not-for-profit organisation that’s been successfully creating fresh possibilities and services to improve the wellbeing of people, organisations and communities for 30 years.

 In 2016, the Wise Group identified that empty homes (sometimes referred to as ‘ghost houses’) may have the potential to be an additional supply of housing in New Zealand.
-As one of the largest providers of mental health, housing and wellbeing services in New Zealand, we cannot ignore the impact our housing and accommodation crisis is having on people and communities.
-We've seen housing reports and heard anecdotal evidence that indicates growing numbers of good tenants are struggling to find housing.
+As one of the largest providers of mental health and wellbeing services in New Zealand, we cannot ignore the impact our housing and accommodation crisis is having on people and communities.
+We regularly see housing reports and hear anecdotal evidence that indicates growing numbers of good tenants are struggling to find housing.
 Everyone knows someone who is, or who will be, affected by our country’s housing crisis.
 Our concerns about the housing shortage have grown in recent years and fuel our drive to find innovative potential solutions to the problem.

-We want to understand more about empty homes.
+We undertook the Empty Homes project as we wanted to understand more about empty homes.
 With the right support and solutions, could they play a part in helping address our country's housing crisis?

-In 2021, the Wise Group received funding from the Ministry of Housing and Urban Development for an independent feasibility study.
+In 2021, the Wise Group received funding from the Ministry of Housing and Urban Development for an Empty Homes project and independent feasibility study.

 - define what is an empty home in the New Zealand context,